 To address these use cases, we have developed two cross-cluster replication tools – physical cluster replication and logical data replication.
 These tools enable resiliency even with two datacenter configurations while also providing additional low-latency architecture options for customers with demanding applications.

-Check out the demo below to see LDR in action:
+Check out the video below to learn more about LDR and PCR:

 Get started today: https://cockroachlabs.cloud/signup.